-If you are looking for a quick breakfast, after school snack or before practice pick-me-up, I have found that these muffins are perfect!
+If you are looking for a quick breakfast, after-school snack or before practice pick-me-up, I have found that these muffins are perfect!
 I personally love them.
-I didn’t used to make them by scratch- I always just bought the packet, until I realized that the ingredients in the packaged muffins weren’t much different from pre-made cookies.
-Now I like to use real fruit and real Smart Balance peanut butter in them to make them healthier.
+I didn’t use to make them from scratch- I always just bought the packet, until I realized that the ingredients in the packaged muffins weren’t much different from pre-made cookies.
+Now I like to use real fruit and real peanut butter in them to make them healthier.
 I also add a little flax seed and wheat germ when I have it on hand.

 Plus, these peanut butter banana muffins only have 106 calories per muffin, making them a really healthy go-to snack or meal.

 We are ALWAYS on the go (school, sports, work, games, matches, friend’s houses, grandparent’s house… you get the idea!) so these are a really great muffin to have on hand with 10.3 grams of protein.
 I just keep them in an air-tight storage container and they are gone in a day.
 I often have to double and even triple recipes in our house if I want things to last for more than a day or two.
 “Growing boys…”

 These are a perfect high-protein meal or snack to grab before school, before practice or before work.

 Here you go: